zhimengsub/Aegisub-zmsub/README.md

 make
 ```

-### CMake (for Windows and linux)
+### CMake (for Windows, linux and macOS)

 This fork also provides CMake build.
 The CMake project will only build Aegisub itself, without the translation.
+Currently only x86 and x64 are supported due to limited support for building LuaJIT using CMake.

 You still need to install the dependencies above.
 To enable AviSynth+ support, it is also needed.
 Installing dependencies on Windows can be tricky, as Windows doesn't have a good package manager.
 Refer to [the Wiki page](https://github.com/wangqr/Aegisub/wiki/Compile-guide-for-Windows-(CMake,-MSVC)) on how to get all dependencies on Windows.